unikubehq/docs/src/knowledge-base/kubernetes.md

 The Kubernetes architecture is based on containers, clusters, pods and nodes.

- - Containers contain applications and software environment.
+ - Containers contain applications and software environments.
  - Pods gather all containers relevant to an application and run on nodes.
  - Nodes are virtual or real machines.
  - Clusters are nodes that belong together.